A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 **Challenges**

 - Data dispersed across tables (joins needed)
-- Review Scores had nulls/missing data
+- Review scores had nulls/missing data
 - Inconsistent keys
 - Columns had wrong datatype
 - Original schema lacked detail
 - Similar sounding columns (required description reading)
 - Lacked key features needed to perform analysis
 - Long time to import data into MySQL

+## Data Cleaning/Feature Engineering
+After downloading the dataset, I used MySQL to first create the database, then create the tables.
+An issue arose when trying to import the data into MySQL using the Data Import Wizard feature it was extreamly slow since the dataset was fairly large.
+In order to solve this problem, I imported the raw CSV data into MySQL using LOAD DATA INFILE which resulted in a faster loading time.